 - Summer Quarter 6/16 to 8/15 (a two month cycle since instruction is shorter.
 RA appointments usually are from 6/16 – 9/15)

-You will be paid twice a month, on the 10th and 25th of each month (or the work day closest to these calendar dates) for which you are employed.
+You will be paid twice a month, on the 10th and 25th (or the work day closest to these calendar dates) for which you are employed.
 Each paycheck you receive will compensate you for a two-week period of work.
 Note that there is a lag time between the date that you go on payroll and when you receive your first check.
-For work performed between the 16th and the 30th/31st of the month, your paycheck will be issued on the 10th of the following month.
-For work performed between the 1st and the 15th of the month, your paycheck will be issued on the 25th of the same month.
-For the first pay period from 9/16 to 9/30, then, your check will be issued on 10/10.
+For work performed between the 16th and the 30th/31st of the month, your paycheck will be issued on the 10th of the following month; the paycheck for work performed between the 1st and the 15th will be issued on the 25th of the same month.

-Instructions for Direct Deposit should have been included with your payroll packet forms (they are also available from Ann Buscherfeld).
-The department highly recommends that you set up direct deposit.
-Your pay will be deposited in your bank by 8:00am the morning of payday.
+Direct deposit is highly recommended.
+If you do not set it up, ISC will mail your check to the local address on file in Workday.
+With direct deposit, your pay will be deposited in your bank by 8:00am the morning of payday.
 It usually takes two pay cycles (about four weeks) before your direct deposit will go into effect.
 Click on the “Employee Self Service” link in MyUW to track your earnings.

 (Pre-UW Political Science MA)

-(PhC status—attained after successful completion of General Exam (defense of dissertation prospectus))
+(PhC status—attained after successful completion of dissertation prospectus and the General Exam)

 See Ann Buscherfeld if you have additional questions about payroll.

-Students who are presenting papers at conferences may request departmental support for their travel.
-Only airfare (or possibly mileage reimbursement if travel is by personal automobile) will be paid.
+Students who are post MA and presenting papers at conferences may request departmental support for their travel.
+Only airfare (or possibly mileage reimbursement if travel is by personal automobile) and up to $200 in conference registration fees will be paid.

 As the department has limited funds available for graduate student and faculty travel, guidelines for travel funding requests are as follows:

-- Students who are presenting papers must submit a Travel Application form for funding to the Chair at least two weeks in advance of the anticipated travel.
+Students who are presenting papers must submit a Travel Application form for funding to the Chair at least three weeks in advance of the anticipated travel.